Gurobi/gurobi-machinelearning/docs/notebooks/myst/adversarial_mnist.md

 For this problem, we are given a trained neural network and one well classified example $\bar x$.
-Our goal is to construct another example $x$ _close to_ $\bar x$ that is classified with another label.
+Our goal is to construct another example $x$ _close to_ $\bar x$ that is classified with a different label.

 For the hand digit recognition problem, the input is a grayscale image of $28
 \times 28$ ($=784$) pixels and the output is a vector of length 10 (each entry